julesfern/angryamoeba.co.uk/_jekyll_singlecell/_posts/2010-01-15-html5-video-and-custom-players.markdown

 HTML5 video is referenced assets, not embedded behavior
 -------------------------------------------------------

 Now.
-HTML5's new <code>&lt;video /&gt;</code> tag lets us deliver the content - the video file itself - but it does not let us deliver all the other bits and bobs that make web video so valuable.
-Video rendered with the <code>&lt;video /&gt;</code> tag will have no interactive elements such as advertising or social features, nor will it have the ability to share an embed code for itself.
+HTML5's new &lt;video /&gt; tag lets us deliver the content - the video file itself - but it does not let us deliver all the other bits and bobs that make web video so valuable.
+Video rendered with the &lt;video /&gt; tag will have no interactive elements such as advertising or social features, nor will it have the ability to share an embed code for itself.
 These features must now be delegated to the HTML and Javascript *around* the video player rather than being encapsulated within it.

-This behavior makes sense, given the semantics of HTML - much like the <code>&lt;img /&gt;</code> tag, the <code>&lt;video /&gt;</code> tag is a dumb reference to an external asset, and the browser is free to ignore it, use the alternate text, or render it depending on the situation and its capabilities.
+This behavior makes sense, given the semantics of HTML - much like the &lt;img /&gt; tag, the &lt;video /&gt; tag is a dumb reference to an external asset, and the browser is free to ignore it, use the alternate text, or render it depending on the situation and its capabilities.

 What's missing from the HTML5 picture?
 --------------------------------------

-The point I'm trying to demonstrate here is that the <code>&lt;video /&gt;</code> tag is just a small part of the puzzle for video on a post-flash web.
+The point I'm trying to demonstrate here is that the &lt;video /&gt; tag is just a small part of the puzzle for video on a post-flash web.
 As a video publisher, I want to be able to deliver a player - not just a video file - to users, and make it easy for them to share that experience with others.

 "But Dan," I hear you cry, "you can just build a player out of markup and javascript!"
 And indeed you can.
 Youtube already have an [excellent duplicate of their flash player built in HTML5][youtubehtml5], after all.
 But let's look at the problems of sharing such a player.